Lets examine the pros and cons of composition asphalt shingles and steel (metal) roofs,

 The First Defense Roof

-A homes roof is arguably the homes most important component.
+A homes roof is arguably one of the homes most important component.
 After all, the roof protects

-from the elements: rain, snow, sleet, and hail.
+from the elements such as rain, snow, sleet, and hail.
 The two most common residential roofing materials

-are composition shingles (or asphalt shingles), and steel (also known as a metal roof).
+are composition shingles (or asphalt shingles), and steel composition (also known as a metal roof).

 When the homeowner is installing the original roof on a new home or when the time has come to